|Ragamuffin Radio presents|

 (Smugglin Man, Tim Hardin 1)

-predating California by about three years, the cauldron of musical
+which was predating California by about three years, the

-activity in America.
-He taught at Harvard at this time:
+cauldron of musical activity in America.
+He taught at Harvard

 “I was only there for a semester, which is a third of a year, I was in the musicology department, not the music department, and that meant I was dealing with the history of music.
 Now since I was an adept folkie, with a folkie style – I was supposed to teach people how to play the way I play.
 To me that was really dumb, so I taught about how Pythagoras figured out tonality, using a string as the substance of the universe, and how you got tones by halving the distance, and thirds and fourths – so you get the twelve interval scale.
 And then you get the chord pattern 1-4-5, which is the blues chord pattern, which almost everything is based on."
 Tim Hardin